Skip to main content

 • Check CI pipelines.

-• Delivery update by deploying the new version.
+• Delivery update using the GitOps approach.

 Preconditions